Gaza International Transitional Authority: Proposed structure

 The proposed authority would be the "supreme political and legal authority" in the Gaza Strip.
 The Palestinian Authority would be able to appoint a co-ordination commissioner to liaise with the transitional authority.
 Hamas would be disarmed and would play no role in the administration of the Gaza Strip.

 International Board

-The authority would to be led by a Gaza International Board which could include representatives from the United Nations, the international community, and Palestinian civil society.
+The authority would be led by a Gaza International Board which could include representatives from the United Nations, the international community, and Palestinian civil society.
 The board would be able to issue binding decisions, approve legislation, make appointments, and provide strategic direction to the authority.
 The work of the Chairman would be supported by a Chairman's Strategic Secretariat of up to 25 members and the authority as a whole would be supported by an Executive Secretariat.

 Oversight Commissioners

 The authority would appoint five Oversight Commissioners to oversee humanitarian affairs, reconstruction, legislation & legal affairs, security, relations with the Palestinian Authority.